What you Need to Know Before your Trip to Ometepe Island, Nicaragua

-Finca Magdelena – Local cooperative organic farm with several local families – Includes dorm and cabins.
-We enjoyed their breakfast and freshly roasted coffee, didn’t see the rooms,but worth a look.
+Finca Magdalena – Local cooperative organic farm with several local families – Includes dorm and cabins.
+We enjoyed their breakfast and freshly roasted coffee, didn’t see the rooms, but worth a look.
+Latest room rates

 Café Campestre– Restaurant has delicious international dishes, our favorite on the island.
 They also rent out a few rooms to guests.
 They sell fresh bread, honey, peanut butter all made by the restaurant weekly.

 The most remote part of the island with the most local village feel.
 On the opposite side of Maderas volcano versus Santa Cruz-Balgüe.
 If you want to kick back and relax, this is the place.
 You will feel away from it all, however, it is relatively close to the San Ramón Waterfall and kayaking the Rio Istiam.

 Finca Mystica – One of our favorite spots to stay.
 Caters to a clientele of people looking for quality and value, often longer-term travelers, couples, and families (This is best suited for our kind of travel).
 We loved it here from the friendly staff and owners, quaint, comfortable, and traditionally made cabins and yoga pavilion.
 The restaurant serves delicious well-priced meals.
 We met some of the most interesting, like-minded people staying there.
-Price during our stay around Cabins $35USD/night Dorm room: $25USD.
+Check here for the latest room rates and availability

 La Omaja – Offers a step above guesthouse/cabin in Merida.
 A good choice for business/short term vacation traveler looking for A/C, western style cabins, amenities, pool and comfortable with paying a little more.
-High on a hill offers great views of Costa Rica across the lake. $55/night.
+High on a hill offers great views of Costa Rica across the lake.
+Latest room rates here.

 A) Water – Drink the water on the Island!
 The island is blessed with a natural spring, so it’s the only place in the country where the water is safe to drink.
 We drank it most of the time we were there.
 However, it’s best to ask if the water is direct from the spring (drinkable) or a reserve tank (not drinkable)